 My work focuses on questions of how politics and policy relate to population health, in both global and domestic contexts.
 You can read more about my areas of work in “Publications”.
-My recently completed book, Mistreated, looks at the political ramifications of HIV treatment in the southern African country of Lesotho.
+My most recent book, Mistreated, looks at the political ramifications of HIV treatment in the southern African country of Lesotho.
 More about the book here.
 For information on my more recent work on medical and global health crowdfunding, visit this page.

-My work has appeared in Global Public Health, Social Science and Medicine, Medical Anthropology Quarterly, Women’s Studies Quarterly, Developing World Bioethics, and Human Organization.
+My work has appeared in Global Public Health, Social Science and Medicine, Medical Anthropology Quarterly, Medicine Anthropology Theory, Women’s Studies Quarterly, Developing World Bioethics, and Human Organization.
 I am the recipient of the Stephen Polgar Professional Prize from the Society for Medical Anthropology, and the Rudolf Virchow Award from the Critical Anthropology of Global Health group, both prestigious prizes for published articles.
 My book was awarded the Norman L. and Roselea J. Goldberg Prize by Vanderbilt University Press.